rbarkoch/Dialedger/README.md

   - Browse and select files via dialog when creating entries manually
   - Download attachments with save-as dialog
   - Automatic file cleanup when entries are deleted
+- **Markdown Support**: Full markdown rendering in notes, email body, meeting notes, conversation summary, and file descriptions
-- **Unified Ledger View**: View all entries chronologically in a compact, minimalistic list with formatted metadata
+- **Unified Ledger View**: View all entries in chronological order with auto-scroll to bottom (newest entry visible), full timestamp precision for proper ordering
 - **SVG Icons**: Modern Material Design icons throughout the UI with proper color theming
 - **Local Storage**: All data stored locally using SQLite with automatic timestamps, order persistence, and file attachment management